Arlington coyote attack leaves family dog seriously injured

 ARLINGTON, MASS.
 (WHDH) – An Arlington family says their beloved dog is lucky to be alive after it was seriously injured in a recent coyote attack.

-Layla, a 5-year-old labradoodle, was bit seven times in the neck and lost part of her ear in the attack.
+Layla, a 5-year-old labradoodle, was bitten seven times in the neck and lost part of her ear in the attack.

 Layla was out in the yard for a brief moment late Sunday night when she suddenly barked.
 McCabe says he rushed out and found her hurt.